 - Does not beat inflation

-Best for: 1–2 months of expenses that require instant liquidity.
+Best for: 1–2 months of expenses that may be needed immediately.

 Pros (Good liquidity, no risk, better returns)